nhistory/food-order/README.md

 A food order application for restaurant with CRUD and authentication

--   Functionalized login authentication and access control by using PHP
+-   Developed login authentication and access control by using PHP
+-   Created SQL query to insert, delete, update, select and compare with admin data
+-   Built communication between web page and database with PHP

 ## Technical specification